ArnaudBuchholz/kaos/README.md

 |-|-|-|-|-|-|-|-|-|-|-|-|-|
 |01001000|01100101|01101100|01101100|01101111|00100000|01010111|01101111|01110010|01101100|01100100|00100000|00100001|

-The same way, the key `"secret"` can be represented as the following bit array :
+The same way, the key `"secret"` can be represented with the following bit array :

 |s|e|c|r|e|t|
 |-|-|-|-|-|-|